 Azul and GOL Announce Codeshare Agreement

-SÃO PAULO, May 23, 2024 /PRNewswire/ -- Azul and GOL airlines announce today a commercial cooperation agreement that will connect their flight networks in Brazil through a codeshare agreement.
-This partnership covers all domestic routes operated exclusively, meaning routes operated by one of the two companies but not the other.
+SÃO PAULO, May 24, 2024 /PRNewswire/ -- Azul and GOL airlines announce today a commercial cooperation agreement that will connect their flight networks in Brazil through a codeshare agreement.
+This partnership covers all domestic routes operated exclusively, meaning rotes operated by one of the two companies but not the other.

 The agreement also encompasses frequent flyer programs, allowing Azul Fidelidade and Smiles members to earn points in their preferred program when purchasing segments included in the codeshare agreement.